 If you have just entered the world of esports betting you may have come across the term skinpay betting.
 This is not a term with which fans of mainstream sports betting are often familiar.
 Skipay betting is where you can use assets you have attained from gaming to place bets on esports tournaments.

-Here, we’ll take a closer look at Skinpay CSGO betting, Skinpay Dota 2 betting and other forms of esports betting using skins.
+Here, we’ll take a closer look at Skinpay for both CSGO betting and Dota 2 betting, and also for other forms of esports bets using skins.
 We’ll answer the question of is Skinpay legit or not, and where you can find esports bookmakers where you can use skins to bet on esports.
 We’ll also provide you with some information about what to do if you are betting and make a Skinpay error.
 Read on to find out more about skinpay betting and how to make it work for you.

 Which esports betting bookmakers accept Skinpay?

 So you have jumped into esports betting and you want to know all about Skinpay CSGO betting – where do you start?
 Well, defining skinpay betting is as good a place to start as any.
 Skin betting, or skin gambling as it is sometimes called, is when you use skins that you have collected from video games to bet on competitive esports.
 It is a concept that has only been around since 2013, after game developer Valve introduced a tradable skin system into its game Counter Strike: Global Offensive (CSGO).

 There are two main ways that betting with skins can work:

 1. You can deposit skins at a bookie which are then exchanged into a crypto currency where the amount of currency you receive depends on the value of the skins.
 You can then use this currency to bet on luck based games like slots or casino games.
 You can sometimes do a bit of skinpay CS:GO betting in this way, but the range of markets tend to be very limited.
 When you make a withdrawal, the currency is usually exchanged back into skins.
 This is not a particularly satisfying form of skinpay Dota 2 or skinpay CS:GO betting.